Description of Florentine Marbled Paper

 It is the visual translation of a culture of measure.

-This is why it is so widely used in books: because in Firenze, a book is not only content.
-It is a form of thought.
+This is why it is so widely used in books: because in Florence a book is not only content.
+It is a mental form.

 Where to find Florentine Marbled Paper in Florence

-📍 Key areas in Firenze: • Oltrarno (San Frediano, Santo Spirito) – paper and bookbinding workshops • Santa Croce – historic area of the paper crafts • Historic center – hidden artisan studios
+📍 Key areas in Florence: • Oltrarno (San Frediano, Santo Spirito) – paper and bookbinding workshops • Santa Croce – historic area of paper crafts • Historic center – hidden artisan studios

-Typical places: • bookbinding workshops • artistic paper makers • book restoration studios • artisans who work for libraries
+Typical places: • bookbinding workshops • art paper studios • book restoration laboratories • artisans working for libraries

 They are often very quiet spaces, almost invisible to tourist flows.